Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

   ```

-  6. Next, create a role and rolebinding for service account cm-user:
+  6. Next, create a role and rolebinding for service account __cm-user__: